 Archaeologists have found the ruins of a very wealthy civilization that existed in the so-called Dark Ages.
 They mined tin which was abundant in the area and was in great demand in Europe and the East.
 Artifacts relating to a magnificent king such as Arthur have not been found leading researchers to conclude that it is unlikely that King Arthur was a real person.
 Nevertheless, the legend lives on.

 The ruins of Tintagel Castle occupy a dramatic headland.
 Richard, Earl of Cornwall built his castle here in 1230.
 Steep cliff drop-offs and rugged terrain make it an intriguing and somewhat challenging site to visit.
 Also, be prepared for changes in the weather.
-When I visited it was very windy and cloudy and then it rained.
+When I visited it was very windy, cloudy, and then it rained.
 A lot.
-Be ready for anything.
+Be ready for anything: read my guide to visiting Tintagel Castle.

 This strategic position made it an ideal fort and lookout for medieval kings.
 Tintagel Castle is managed by the English Heritage Trust.
-Booking a guided tour would be a good idea but either way, you will need to book tickets in advance to visit the castle ruins.
+You will need to book tickets in advance to visit the castle ruins.

 Walk Looe to Polperro Path